 SCHOOL or DEPARTMENT: HS STEAM/MATH PROGRAM: BUDGET YEAR 2019-20 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate or initiative ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = \$110,000 (1.0 FTE) Year 3 = Recurring BACKGROUND AND RATIONALE We wish to add a full-time teacher who will be shared by STEAM and Mathematics.
-This position is needed to reduce class size in mathematics classes and provide teaching power for innovative electives in mathematics as well as increased enrollment in STEAM courses and a potential new STEAM elective.
-The Honors Math 454 Interdisciplinary course did not run this year because of staffing.
+Year 1 = \$110,000 (1.0 FTE) Year 3 = Recurring The Honors Math 454 Interdisciplinary course did not run this year because of staffing.
 We anticipate having to run one additional section of BC Calculus; this year there are two sections with 26 and 27 students.
 We have 58 students in High Honors Precalculus now who will likely roll over into BC in addition to those who place in via the placement test.
-More sophomores (+12 or 10%) in first-year STEAM this year will likely need more second-year courses next year (enrollment history).
-The department is also hoping to expand its course offerings with an App Development course in line with SET 2.0.
-In addition, if the same proportion of second-year STEAM students enrolls in AT Entrepreneurship, we will likely need additional sections of the AT course.
 CURRENT PROGRAM STAFFING STEAM has 2.0 FTEs The Math Department has 16.6 FTEs (.6 Department Chair; .6 Computer Science; .2 Student Activities; .2 Science Research).
 ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)
 A possible decrease in other electives, but not enough to rationalize a reduction in staff elsewhere.
 Enrollment in all elective programs will need to be assessed.
 HOW WILL THE CHANGE BE MONITORED FOR IMPACT? • Enrollment numbers

 SCHOOL or DEPARTMENT: HS SPECIAL ED PROGRAM: BUDGET YEAR 2019-20 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate or initiative ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = \$110,000 Year 2 = Recurring Year 3 = Recurring BACKGROUND AND RATIONALE We wish to add 1.0 FTE to Special Education to add capacity to the Academic Support Center to meet student need and to maintain consistency and increase the number of co-taught classes.
+Year 1 = \$110,000 Year 2 = Recurring Year 3 = Recurring BACKGROUND AND RATIONALE We wish to add 1.0 FTE to Special Education to add capacity to the Academic Support Center to me student need and to maintain consistency and increase the number of co-taught classes.
 Current structure for Academic Support Center (ASC) and Therapeutic Intervention Program (TIP): ASC - Currently, there is a single teacher facilitating the Support Center.
-This is a pre-referral service that is assigned through the Pupil Study Team (PST).
+This is a pre-referrence service that is assigned through the Pupil Study Team (PST).
 These students often have academic, executive functioning or motivational difficulties but do not have an identifiable disability.
 Additionally, many of these students participated in the TAS program at the middle school.
 ASC offers 2 support periods weekly.
 The support focuses on helping students navigate their curriculum and provides help with executive functioning.
-The current staffing law I requires the teacher to meet with students pacified every day to maximize the Rationale: The new position would allow additional students who are in building-level supports.
+The current staffing lavel requires the teacher to meet with students participated over u day to maximize their support.
+Rationale: The new position would allow additional students who are in building-level supports.
 Students transitioning from SMS do ASC upon entering the HS (even if they participate in TAS.) time.
 These students must experience difficulty and be bro- being considered.
 With added staff in the program, entering which would allow for the front-loading of services and hope during the student's high school career.
 Potentially, the ear new student classifications in the Special Ed program.
 In a position will allow the teachers servicing ASC more opportu- classroom teachers and deepen the level of service each st fluctuate depending on the staffing needed for other Special additional FTE will allow us to maintain greater consistency school curriculum. o not have the option of being scheduled to) This is due to the high demand on ASC ught before the Pupil Study Team prior to g freshman could be assigned to ASC, efully the ability to remove that service rlier service could reduce the number of addition to entering freshmen, the new unity to collaborate with the student's tudent receives.
 Co-taught classes I Ed programs, especially LRC.
 The